 Everyone will have 3 minutes to think of aspects of the two-word idea or topic.
 Write down as many as you can think of, one idea per/post-it.

-All phrases, terms, ideas, inspirations are great and try to write as many as possible.
-Think of this like free-association, anything that comes to mind write the idea and stick it on the table.
+All phrases, terms, ideas, inspirations are great, and try to write as many as possible.
+Please think of this like free association; anything that comes to mind, write the idea and stick it on the table.
 Brainstorming is about open sharing, and the goal is to get out as many ideas as possible.

-Ask people to get into teams of 3, if the numbers do not work out perfect a team of 2 or 4 is fine … 3 is ideal.
+Ask people to get into teams of 3.
+If the numbers do not work out perfectly, a team of 2 or 4 is fine … 3 is ideal.

 This team of 3 the team has 12 minutes to complete the following: